-Teams with equality of total Penalties for other places are placed equal.

-- 10. Nations Cup at other Events - 10.1.
-If a Nations Cup is organised at other Events, such as CSIOY, CSIOJ, CSIOCh or CSIOP, the provisions mentioned under paragraph 7 above apply.
+- 9.2.2.
+Teams with equality of total Penalties for other places are placed according to the total Penalties of their best three Athletes in both rounds and the combined times of their best three Athletes in the second round.
+In case of equality of total Penalties and combined times in the second round, the teams concerned will be separated by the combined times of their three best Athletes in the first round. - 10.
+Nations Cup at other Events - 10.1.
+If a Nations Cup is organised at other Events, such as CSIOY, CSIOJ, CSIOCh or CSIOP, the provisions mentioned under paragraphs 1-9 above apply where indicated otherwise below.

-For the measurements of the obstacles and the course those given in the relevant FEI Rules and Regulations are applicable.
+For the dimensions of the obstacles and other specifications for the course, those established in the relevant FEI Rules and Regulations are applicable.
+Refer to JRs Annex IX, Annex XI and Annex XII.